 While switching from fossil fuel infrastructure to renewable energy infrastructure is still needed, new infrastructure has a long and complex development cycle, so fossil fuel infrastructure simply can’t be replaced within a few years.
 In contrast, switching foods involves biological processes that can easily be implemented within a few years.

-Moreover, emergencies normally motivate major action.
+Finally, emergencies normally motivate major action.
 Since major action to reverse climate change is said to be needed by 2017 or no later than 2020, there is surely an overwhelming motivation to promote and to consume “Happier Meals” — as they may be the only pragmatic way to stop climate change before it’s too late.
-So for NYC Climate Week and beyond, our highest priority should be “Happier Meals.”
+So for World Food Day and beyond, the future of food appears to require “Happier Meals.”

-* The late, renowned ecologist Robert Goodland (1939-2013) served as Lead Environmental Adviser at the World Bank Group, after being hired as its first full-time professional ecologist.
+This article is excerpted and edited from the last public presentation made by Robert Goodland (in September 2013).
+The late, renowned ecologist Dr. Goodland (1939-2013) served as Lead Environmental Adviser at the World Bank Group, after being hired as its first full-time professional ecologist.
 Among his many accomplishments, Dr. Goodland co-authored (with Jeff Anhang) the ground-breaking study finding that livestock is responsible for at least 51% of human-induced greenhouse gases.
-This article is excerpted and edited from the last public presentation made by Dr. Goodland (in September 2013).